Multicellularity, Development, and Reproduction

 3. Reproduction in eukaryotes

-Content below adapted from Khan Academy “Structure of a Cell” and OpenStax Biology 4.2.
+The information below was adapted from Khan Academy “Structure of a Cell” and OpenStax Biology 4.2.
 All Khan Academy content is available for free at www.khanacademy.org

 Cells are small, and prokaryotic cells are usually smaller than eukaryotic cells.
 The prokaryotic cells typically range from 0.1 to 5.0 micrometers (μm) in diameter, and eukaryotic cells typically range from 10 to 100 μm.
 The figure below shows the sizes of prokaryotic, bacterial, and eukaryotic, plant and animal, cells as well as other molecules and organisms on a logarithmic scale.
 Each unit of increase in a logarithmic scale represents a 10-fold increase in the quantity being measured, so these are big size differences we’re talking about!

-Not all cells are spherical in shape, but most tend to approximate a sphere.
-You may remember from your high school geometry course that the formula for the surface area of a sphere is 4πr2, while the formula for its volume is 4πr3/3.
-Thus, as the radius of a cell increases, its surface area increases as the square of its radius, but its volume increases as the cube of its radius (much more rapidly).
+To visualize this effect of cell size, let’s look at a cell’s surface-area-to-volume ratio.
+We will take an example of a cell shaped like a perfect sphere.
+(Not all cells are spherical in shape, but most tend to approximate a sphere.)
+The formula for the surface area of a sphere is 4πr2, while the formula for its volume is 4πr3/3.
+Thus, as the radius of a cell increases, its surface area increases as the square of its radius, but its volume increases as the cube of its radius; in other words, a cell’s volume increases much more rapidly than its surface area as it becomes larger.
 Therefore, as a cell increases in size, its surface area-to-volume ratio decreases.
 This same principle would apply if the cell had the shape of a cube, as in the figure below.

 Notice that as a cell increases in size, its surface area-to-volume ratio decreases.
 When there is insufficient surface area to support a cell’s increasing volume, a cell will either divide or die.
 The cell on the left has a volume of 1 mm3 and a surface area of 6 mm2, with a surface area-to-volume ratio of 6 to 1, whereas the cell on the right has a volume of 8 mm3 and a surface area of 24 mm2, with a surface area-to-volume ratio of 3 to 1.
 Image credit: “Prokaryotic cells: Figure 3” by OpenStax College, Biology, CC BY 3.0

-Surface-area-to-volume ratio is important because the plasma membrane is the cell’s interface with the environment.
+• Plasma membrane surface area: The plasma membrane is the cell’s only interface with the environment.
 If the cell needs to take up nutrients or eliminate wastes, it must do so across the membrane.
 Each patch of membrane can exchange only so much of a given substance in a given period of time because it contains a limited number of channels.
 If the cell grows too large, its membrane will not have enough exchange capacity (surface area) to support the rate of exchange required for its increased metabolic activity (volume).
-You can consider this phenomenon to be the “surface-area-to-volume” problem.

-This video provides an excellent visual demonstration of why diffusion matters with respect to cell surface area and cell volume:
+The video below by provides an excellent visual demonstration of why diffusion matters with respect to cell surface area and cell volume:

-• Some cells also use geometric tricks to get around the surface-area-to-volume problem.
-For instance, some cells are long and thin or have many protrusions from their surface, features that increase surface area relative to volume.
+• Cell geometry: Some cells are long and thin or have many protrusions from their surface, features that increase surface area relative to volume.

-Multicellularity typically requires cell specialization, where different cells carry out different functions from each other and often have different morphologies (shapes) optimized for carrying out those functions.
+Multicellularity, or being composed of multiple cells, typically also requires cell specialization, where different cells carry out different functions from each other and often have different morphologies (shapes) optimized for carrying out those functions.
 For example, circulatory systems bring nutrients and remove waste, while respiratory systems provide oxygen for the cells and remove carbon dioxide from them.
 Other organ systems have developed further specialization of cells and tissues and efficiently control body functions.
 Moreover, surface-to-volume ratio applies to other areas of animal development, such as the relationship between muscle mass and cross-sectional surface area in supporting skeletons, and in the relationship between muscle mass and the generation of dissipation (loss) of heat.

-The evolution of multicellularity and cell specialization, as a result of selection to compensate for the upper limit on cell size, resulted in a requirement for development, or changes in an organism’s size, shape, and function.
-What factors control development?
+The evolution of multicellularity and cell specialization resulted in the requirement for development, or changes in an organism’s size, shape, and function during specific life stages.
+In the last portion of this reading, we’ll focus on the factors that influence and control development.

 2. Programmed cell death: death of specific cells; this process may seem like a bad thing, but certain cells actually have to die at certain stages for normal development.
 An example is human digits; during development, we have cells between our fingers which must die at precise times during development; otherwise, there would be webbing between our fingers.